 Myth #3: I’ve had a hysterectomy so I don’t need Pap tests.

-- If you had a hysterectomy and you still have your cervix, it’s important to continue having regular Pap tests.
+- If you had a hysterectomy and still have your cervix, it’s important to continue having regular Pap tests.

-- If you have had a hysterectomy because of cervical cancer or have had highly abnormal cells, your healthcare provider will likely want to continue doing tests of the area where your cervix was to make sure that none of the cells left behind become abnormal.
+- If you’ve had a hysterectomy because of cervical cancer or have had highly abnormal cells, your healthcare provider will likely want to continue doing tests of the area where your cervix was to make sure that none of the cells left behind become abnormal.
 This test is called a vault smear and is usually done every year.

 If you have had a hysterectomy, talk to your healthcare provider about whether Pap tests or vault smears are needed.